 Decision “Under The Gun”

 Since placement and position in Texas Hold'em is immensely important, Annie Duke is well known for her tips regarding “under the gun” positions in poker.
 The term under the gun is defined by the player acting after the big blind player in the current hand.
 The player acting after the big blind, the first to bet essentially, is deemed “acting under the gun”.
 The big blind is the minimum bet in the match, and since the player is after the big blind, they must decide on what move they will showcase in the early round.
-Their move, though maybe subtle, might show the rest of the table their weaknesses right off the move.
-Annie Duke recognizes this importance of position, so many of her tips are based off establishing yourself in a good position at the start of the poker match, given you are the one acting “under the gun”.
-Annie Duke doesn't only offer insight in this subject, though, as she has many other poker tips that are targeted to other positions in the table arrangement.
+Their move, though maybe subtle, might show the rest of the table their weaknesses right off the bat.
+Annie Duke recognizes this importance of position, so many of her tips are based off establishing yourself in a good position at the very beginning of the poker match, given that you are the one acting “under the gun”.
+Annie Duke doesn't only offer insight on this subject, though, as she has many other poker tips that are targeted to other positions in the table arrangement.

 Annie Duke’s Poker Tips

 According to Pokerplayer365.com, a website that specializes in organizing poker tips from experts of the sport, these are some of Annie Duke’s well known poker tips and strategy aids.

 1. Position- Poker is not the only sport where position matters, as most other sports depend on position, but few know how important position actually is in Texas Hold'em.
 In poker, especially Texas Hold'em, it is usually a disadvantage to start off the betting round.
 Your position will ultimately decide how much you bet, as well as whether your cards are good enough to continuously contribute chips to the pot.